Reinforcement Learning Based Quantum Circuit Optimization via ZX-Calculus: Quantum Circuit Optimization via ZX-Calculus: State of the Art

 \subsection{General Overview}

 A ZX-diagram is a graphical representation of a linear map between qubits by means of an undirected graph \cite{coecke_kissinger_2017, vandewetering2020zxcalculus}.
 The basic elements of a ZX-diagram are spiders (nodes) and wires (edges).
 Spiders can be of two types: Z and X, and they can be interpreted as tensors composed of Pauli-Z and Pauli-X eigenstates, respectively.
-Using the graphical notation for ZX-calculus they are represented as
+Using the graphical notation for ZX-Calculus they are represented as

 where $m$ and $n$ are the number of inputs and outputs of the spider, respectively, and $\alpha$ is a phase between $0$ and $2\pi$.
-The wires in the diagram can also be of two types, typically referred to as Simple and Hadamard wires\footnote{A Hadamard wire is a simple wire with a Hadamard gate applied to it, and it is painted in blue.}.
-A ZX-diagram can be simplified by applying a set of rules that preserve the underlying tensor representation of the diagram (see a summary of the rules in FIG.\ref{rules-ZX}).
+The wires in the diagram can also be of two types, typically referred to as Simple and Hadamard wires\footnote{A Hadamard wire is a simple wire with a Hadamard gate.
+It is represented as a dashed wire painted in blue.}.
+A ZX-diagram can be simplified by applying a set of rules that preserve the underlying tensor representation of the diagram (see a summary of the rules in Figure \ref{rules-ZX}).